wpalafox/GiphyAPI/README.md

 # GiphyAPI
 Week 6 Project.

-A program that dynamically adds buttons that produce gifs to a webpage.
+A Gif program that dynamically adds buttons, and if the user clicks on a particular button, the button will retrieve animated gifs that correspond with its data-label.
 The user can pause and animate the gifs with clicks.